enckse/notebook/src/linux/cloudinit.md

 # disks

-It's easier to use a "cloud ready" image that is a disk image that can be booted directly (and not booting an installation media/iso).
-Then one can set the kernel parameter `root=/dev/path2` as necessary to boot the object properly.
+It is easier to use a "cloud ready" image that is a disk image that can be booted directly (and not booting an installation media/iso).
+Then one can set the kernel parameter `root=/dev/path2` as necessary to boot the rootfs object properly.

 # macOS